 As you are trying to get the hard drive to run, listen to the sound it is making.
 Is it completely dead?
 Or is it still spinning?
 What exactly does it sound like?
 Compare your sound to the list of hard drive sounds provided by Data Cent.
 This will help you diagnose the type of damage.

 You can do this via the BIOS in case it’s the primary hard drive and your computer no longer boots.
-After you turn on the computer, enter the BIOS by pressing a trigger key, which could be [DEL], [ESC], [F2], or [F10], depending on the manufacturer.
+After you turn on the computer, enter the BIOS by pressing a trigger key, which could be Del, Esc, F2, or F10, depending on the manufacturer.

-Type cmd into the field and hit [Enter].
+Type cmd into the field and hit Enter.
 This will open the Command Prompt.
-Here type diskpart and hit [Enter], to open the respective tool.
-In the diskpart window, type list volume and hit [Enter] to show all drives connected to your computer.
+Here type diskpart and hit Enter, to open the respective tool.
+In the diskpart window, type list volume and hit Enter to show all drives connected to your computer.

 Is the Printed Circuit Board Broken?

-Witchcraft & Wizardry
+Witchcraft and Wizardry

-So I put my last hope into some of those obscure tricks that you’ll find floating around the Internet, like shaking the drive, hitting it onto a hard surface, exposing it to dry heat in the oven, or sticking it in the freezer overnight.
-If you have any idea how a hard drive works, then any of these methods should give you the shivers!
+So I put my last hope into some of those obscure tricks that you’ll find floating around the internet, like shaking the drive, hitting it onto a hard surface, exposing it to dry heat in the oven, or sticking it in the freezer overnight.
+If you have any idea how a hard drive works, then all of these methods should give you the shivers!

 So if the head was stuck, the cold might get it unstuck.
-In practice, that didn’t work either.
+Unfortunately, that didn’t work either.
 And I probably caused condensation to settle on the hard drive platter, which could have caused a lot more damage.
 I eventually gave up and stored the drive for a future in which I was hoping to be able to afford professional data recovery.